Straighten UP and FLY right

 KEEP a copy of it in your email, or cell phone, and print it if you have to.
 It's important to keep contact information handy.
 Save the airline's customer service number, your hotel reservation details, and any other relevant phone numbers on your phone or on a piece of paper.
 Having these details readily available can be helpful in case of flight changes, delays, or other unforeseen circumstances.

-TIP#2 Arrive at the airport with ample time to spare.
 It's always better to be early than to rush through security and risk missing your flight.
 Plan to arrive at least two hours before domestic flights and three hours before international flights to allow for check-in, security procedures, and potential delays.
 Familiarize yourself with the airport layout in advance.
 Larger airports can be complex to navigate, so take some time to study the terminal maps or use online resources to understand the layout.
 This will help you find your check-in counter, departure gate, and other essential facilities more easily, saving you valuable time and reducing stress.

-TIP#3 Use the modern tools provided by the 21st century.
+TIP#3 Use the modern tools provided by the 21st century

 The airline app, airport monitors, and my favorite is a Google search for the most up-to-date info.
 Why should you use Google search for airline information?
-Well, when you enter the airline and flight number in the Google search bar and click search, the information appears instantaneously without any delay.
-There's no need to go through cumbersome airline apps that prompt you to confirm your membership or guest status, wasting more of your time with unnecessary questions before accessing the essential details.
+When you enter the airline and flight number in the Google search bar and click search, the information appears instantaneously without any delay.
+There's no need to go through cumbersome airline apps that prompt you to confirm your membership or guest status, wasting more time with unnecessary questions before accessing the essential details.
 In my opinion, Google search is the most efficient way to obtain the information you need.

 Pack your personal item/carry-on bag strategically.
 Include essential items such as travel documents, medication, a change of clothes, and any valuables.
 Keep in mind the airline's restrictions on liquids and gels, and pack them in a clear, resealable bag for convenient security screening.
 Additionally, consider including entertainment options like books, magazines, or electronic devices to keep yourself occupied during the flight.